TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 Intent does not only effect how a Shard and its Vessel act, but also what they are capable and incapable of doing.
 For example, Preservation is incapable of doing harm or initiating change.
 It is possible for a Shard to be broken down into multiple smaller Shards with different Intents.
 It is currently unknown whether this has ever happened before, or how it would be accomplished.
 Conversely, it is possible for multiple Shards to be held by one Vessel, which intermingles them and modifies the Intent depending on if the Intents and Tones are working together in harmony or discord.
 Having opposing Intents between the Shards one holds, such as Ruin and Preservation, can lead one to have difficulty acting.
 If the Shard is dropped, it would drop as one unified Shard rather than splitting back into the constituent parts.
-Many Intents have both a psychological and phenomenal interpretation.
+Many Intents have both a psychological and phenomenal interpretation, that is, both an aspect of the mind and the natural world.
 Such as Honor being oaths, agreements, and laws as they relate to sapient beings, but many argue it is also a cosmic sense of justice and the natural laws of physics.
 Viewing the power of a Shard allows one to feel its essence and Intent, typically engendering a heightened emotional response from the viewer.

 #### Pure Tone and Rhythms